roharal/CZ2006-Project/README.md

 - allowing users to invite their friends along to the trip.
 - allowing users to review places that they have explored.

-Watch our app demo video to get a sense of our app's functionalities, link here: https://youtu.be/LweEYJEpFpk
+Watch our [app demo video] (https://youtu.be/LweEYJEpFpk) to get a sense of our app's functionalities.

 # Getting Started
 This project is a starting point for a Flutter application.